FredrikFalto/Smart-Waste/README.md

 # Smart Waste
 This project was built during our final course at KYH called "front-end project".
 The course consisted of two parts.
 The first part was only UX,  we worked in groups to develop a UI in Figma.
 In the second part we worked individually to develop the app.

+## Installation
-## Installation, run the following commands:
+Run the following commands:

 Change directory into the "frontend" folder and run "npm install"